 - Avoid touching your eyes, nose, and mouth with unwashed hands

 - Teach your children proper hygiene practices as well

 - Clean and disinfect frequently touched objects and surfaces

 If you develop flu-like symptoms and are not short of breath, the best thing you can do for yourself and your community is to stay home.

-For more information or to make an appointment, call 1-844-HRH-CARE.
+For more information or to make a telemedicine appointment, call 1-844-HRH-CARE.